 Since most backtraces are simply set on creation and never updated, it should be possible for clients to write backtraces out if they're already touching the object and tell the MDS they've done so.

-#1 Updated by Greg Farnum about 4 years ago
+#1 Updated by Greg Farnum over 5 years ago

 I think the steps to do this are:

 1) Have MDS provide a bufferlist to the client whenever an inode is created (as an optional part of the InodeStat)